Social anxiety is an overwhelming fear of social situations. It can be long-lasting.

 Antidepressant medicine

 This is usually a type of medicine called a selective serotonin reuptake inhibitor (SSRI).
-Your GP will explain the options to you.
+Ask your GP for the best options for you.

 Social anxiety in children